Everyone building products has the responsibility to prioritize inclusion. Writing the language inside products is an extremely powerful way to do so.

 |Update your information (step 1 of 3)||Confirm your information||Be meaningful.
 Guide people in a stepped flow and tell them specifically what to do.
 Set accurate expectations for how long a task will take.|

-There are a number of additional pages about language and inclusivity that make up this guide:
+There are additional pages about language and inclusivity that make up this guide:

-This is a list of topic areas to think about when creating inclusive content.
-It’s just a start, and will evolve as often as necessary.
-If you have any questions, suggestions, or feedback about this resource, email us.
+These are topic areas to think about when creating inclusive content.
+It’s just a start, and this resource will evolve as often as necessary.
+If you have any questions, suggestions, or feedback, email us.

 The following people and organizations provided information and inspiration in the creation of this guide: